NEET/JEE Coaching Scholarship

 On an increase in the branching of the alkane, the boiling point of the alkane is decreased.
 Alkane experience inter-molecular van der Waals forces.
 The strong is the force, strong will be the boiling point.
 When we increase the branching, the surface area of the molecule decreases, as a result, of the van der Waals force also decreases.

-Addition of to propene-
+Answer: Addition of

 a secondary carbocation is more stable than the primary carbocation.
 Thus bromide ion attacks the carbocation to form 2-bromopropane as a major product.
 (This mechanism is followed by Markovnikov's rule)

-Ortho-xylene has two resonant structure so,
+Answer: Ortho-xylene has two resonant structure so,

 Since all three products, methylglyoxal, 1, 2-methylglyoxal and glyoxal are cannot be obtained from any one of the two structure (i and ii).
 Hence we can say that o-xylene is a resonant hybrid of two Kekule structure (I and II)